VasLem/karyopyploter/README.md

 Will output:
 ![Example ideogram 5](https://raw.githubusercontent.com/vaslem/karyopyploter/main/example_outputs/readme_example/ideogram5.png?raw=true)

+## TODOs
+- Add the ability to have axis ticks in human format
+- Provide more detailed documentation, as some features are not described (e.g. the `make_genome_grid` function)

 ## License

-`karyopyploter` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`karyopyploter` is distributed under the terms of the BSD-3-Clause license.
+Feel free to use in both academic and commercial applications, and please consider to cite the software in your work.
-Feel free

 ## Cytoband data
 * HG38